Despite my eating a sugar-free candida diet for quite some time, I still have struggled on and off with keeping my weight where I want it to be.

 Weight gain has been out of control for only a few decades.

-The answer must be found in foods we’ve been eating lots of lately – packaged, processed white flours and sugars — not traditional foods eaten for centuries.
+Part of the answer might be found in foods we’ve been eating lots of lately–packaged, processed white flours and sugars rather than whole foods that have been nourishing people for centuries.

 See 7 Reasons Why You Should Be Eating More Fat for more fat facts to chew on.